zamfofex/dummyette/documentation/notation.md

 introduction
 ---

 This module contains functions to convert values from `chess.js` to and from standard formats.
-(Currently, it can only convert moves to SAN.)

 `toSAN(move)`
 ---

 Converts a move to its SAN form as a string.

+`fromFEN(string)`
+---

+Creates a board based on a FEN string.
+This will return `undefined` if the string couldn’t be parsed.